 Types of SaaS Leads

 As a SaaS company, you can succeed with your lead generation strategy by identifying what a lead means to you.
-Is it someone who will likely purchase your products or services?
-Or is it someone who follows and engages on social media platforms?
+Is it someone who’s ready to buy your products or services?
+Or maybe it’s someone who’s just started engaging with your content on social media?

 As you can see, there are different types of leads, especially for SaaS businesses.
-Your marketing and sales team must distinguish between these various leads to help maximize your time and resources for nurturing and qualifying those leads.
+That’s why it’s so important for your marketing and sales teams to be on the same page when it comes to defining and categorising leads.
 If you don’t take this necessary step, it could lead to confusion and an inability to predict sales growth potential through lead generation.

 Each type of lead represents various levels of intent among your potential customers.
 Keep reading to find out how you can make that distinction.